-Bookwhen currently doesn't have functionality specifically designed to take deposits, but this article will outline how you can use existing features to take a deposit payment via Bookwhen, and collect the remaining sum at a later date.
+Although Bookwhen doesn't currently have functionality designed to accept deposit payments, this article outlines how you can use a ticket to take a deposit payment via Bookwhen then collect the remaining amount at a later date manually.

-Under 'Tickets and costs' you can decide how to set up your tickets for the event.
-You can choose to only take a deposit, take the full amount, or give the option for both.
+Under 'Tickets and costs', you can decide how to set up your tickets for the event.
+You can choose only to make a deposit, take the total amount, or give both options.

 Here's an example of how this can be set up:

-It's very important to be clear that this is not the full payment, by utilising the ticket name and ticket details fields.
+It's important to clarify that this ticket is not fully paid by utilising the ticket name and details fields.

 Here's how the above example looks for your customers:

-Payment providers like Stipe allow you to very easily send an email invoice for the remaining amount to the customer.
-Alternatively you can leave your bank details in the booking confirmation email or send a separate email with these at a later stage.
+Payment providers like Stripe allow you to send an email invoice for the remaining amount to the booker.
+Alternatively, you can leave bank details in the booking confirmation email or send a separate email with these instructions and details.

-It's not possible to make note of who has paid the full amount in Bookwhen, as the system classes the deposit payment as a full payment and will not consider any amount as 'owed'.
+It's not possible to make a note of who has paid the total amount in Bookwhen, as the system classes the deposit payment as full payment and will not consider any remaining amount as owed.

-Do not use a second ticket type to collect the outstanding payment.
-The system will not allow the same attendee to book themselves onto the same event twice, so they will not be able to proceed with the booking when entering the same attendee email a second time.
+- Using a second ticket on the same entry to collect the outstanding payment won't allow the same attendee to book themselves onto the same event twice, so they won't be able to proceed with the booking when entering the same attendee email a second time.